London Knights' dominance comes with great expectations at Memorial Cup | TSN

 London’s top-four defencemen feature Oliver Bonk, Sam Dickinson, Edward Jackson, and Isaiah George, who are all big, skate well and have great hockey sense.

-All four players are 6-foot or taller and have the capability to make the right plays at the right time.
+All four players are 6-feet or taller and have the capability to make the right plays at the right time.

 “The first thing I would say about their blue line is that it’s a really good and complete,” said Button.
 “They can all skate and think.
 There’s nothing easy when you go up against that blue line and because they’re all so smart and strong positionally they are really hard to break down.”